semagrow/kobe/operator/readme.md

 After writing the yaml of the dataset in the above format apply it `kubectl apply -f my-kobe-dataset.yaml`.
 You will get a confirmation message.
-You can also check the progress of the dataset creation by using `kubectl get pods ` and `kubectl logs <kobedataset-podname> ` Define many of these datasets depending on the experiments you want to run.One dataset can be used in many experiments and needs to only be defined once.
+You can also check the progress of the dataset creation by using `kubectl get pods ` and `kubectl logs <kobedataset-podname> `.
+Define many of these datasets depending on the experiments you want to run.
+One dataset can be used in many experiments and needs to only be defined once.
 You can also find already made dataset definition under _operator/deploy/yamls/datasets/_  for a few datasets including a subset of dbpedia.